artem-burashnikov/depinspect/README.md

 ### Initialize or re-initialize the database

-The tool ensures that databases exist before you can query for specific information, so it will implicitly create them for you, fetching fresh metadata.
-You can also manually re-initialize the database by calling:
+The tool ensures that databases exist before you can query for information.
+You can also manually call this process (for example, in order to update the stored metadata) by running:

 ```sh
 depinspect update